xlladdins/xll/docs/Excel4MacrosE-G.md

 | 3            | Minus                   |
 | 4            | None                    |

-Type    specifies the type of error bars to display:
+Type&nbsp;&nbsp;&nbsp;&nbsp;specifies the type of error bars to display:

 |              |                                                            |
 | ------------ | ---------------------------------------------------------- |